 Louise was put into the small classes that day, with little girls a head below herself.
 Her teacher told her she thought she could get those lessons, at least.
-SLe disliked and despised her.
-Abby called her a coward the second day, and she studdying and writing together the whole never went near the group at play, without seeing the game stopped, and hearing something muttered about 'dunce,' or sneak.
+She hardly seemed to study them, however, but sat with her head on her hand, looking vacantly before her.

 Two or three three weeks passed in this way.
+Louise became a little less bashful burst of grief, and she dropped her face near the girls in their play-hours; for she was two plainly conscious that they disliked and despised her.
+Abby called of the larger young ladies, passing by her her a coward the second day, and she never went near the group at play, without seeing the game stopped, and hearing something muttered about 'dunce,' or 'sneak.'

-Louise became a little less bashful in her classes; but she did not dare to go She never, never would have hurt me." near the girls in their play-hours; for feet, and met them on the little hill which arched up from the spring, like the side of a bowl.
+One day, more unhappy than usual, she had gone down to the spring, all by herself, to get a dipper of water.
+Finding no one there, she staved, throwing little pebbles in and amusing herself in various ways, until she heard the laughter of the girls very near her.
+She sprang to her feet, and met them on the little hill which arched up from the spring, like the side of a bowl.
 She passed them without speaking.
-She had walked slowly a few steps, whirling a pole which she had the school-room, looking up into the sky, picked up for a cane, when she heard a terrible scream.
-She turned, instinctively, and ran down the hill.
+She had walked slowly a few steps, whirling a pole which she had picked up for a cane, when she heard a terrible scream.
+She turned, instinctively. and ran down the hill.
 The girls were running in all directions like wildfire.
-Ab-
+Abby was the hindmost.